 How long after a filling can you eat?

-The amount of time you need to wait before you eat after having a filling done depends on which kind of filling you get.
+The amount of time you need to wait before eating after a filling depends on the filling you get.

 The two most popular types are composites and metal.